googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

   Agones provides an mTLS based allocator service that is accessible from outside the cluster using a load balancer.
 The service is deployed and scales independent to Agones controller.
 ---

-To allocate a game server, Agones in addition to {{< ghlink href="pkg/apis/allocation/v1/gameserverallocation.go" >}}GameServerAllocations{{< /ghlink >}}, provides a gRPC service with mTLS authentication, called `agones-allocator`.
+To allocate a game server, Agones in addition to {{< ghlink href="pkg/apis/allocation/v1/gameserverallocation.go" >}}GameServerAllocations{{< /ghlink >}}, provides a gRPC and REST service with mTLS authentication, called `agones-allocator`.

-The gRPC service is accessible through a Kubernetes service that is externalized using a load balancer.
-For the gRPC request to succeed, a client certificate must be provided that is in the authorization list of the allocator service.
+Both services are accessible through a Kubernetes service that is externalized using a load balancer and they run on the same port.
+For requests to succeed, a client certificate must be provided that is in the authorization list of the allocator service.

-The remainder of this article describes how to manually make a successful allocation request using the gRPC API.
+The remainder of this article describes how to manually make a successful allocation request using the API.
 The guide assumes you have command line tools installed for [jq](https://stedolan.github.io/jq/), [go](https://golang.org/) and [openssl](https://www.openssl.org/).

 ## Find the external IP